Funeral insurance, also called burial, final expense or pre-need insurance, refers to a group of products intended to pay for final arrangements.

 Variations range from traditional whole life insurance to policies or agreements that only cover funeral expenses:

 - Life insurance with family member as beneficiary - Many people who already have traditional life insurance simply purchase enough to include funeral expenses.
-But, if you do not have life insurance, you can purchase life insurance with the intention of using the proceeds to cover funeral expenses.
+However, if you don't have life insurance, you can purchase final expense insurance with the intention of using the proceeds to cover funeral expenses.
 You can name a family member as your beneficiary, and discuss your funeral plan with them.

 - Life insurance with funeral director named as beneficiary - A funeral home may include a small whole life policy with a contract for funeral services, with the requirement that the funeral director is the beneficiary of the policy.
 In this way, you pay for part or all of your funeral expenses using a life insurance policy that you pay for - and the death benefit goes exclusively to the funeral home - not to your family.